-- As with most of Asia there isn’t really a summer and winter, but more a period of “hot” or “hotter”, “dry” or “rainy”.
+As with most of Asia, there isn’t really a summer and winter, but more a period of “hot” or “hotter”, “dry” or “rainy”.
 While it is hard to generalize Philippines weather as conditions vary across the group of islands, you can expect more rain from May/June until October when the summer monsoon is present.
-The wet season consists of short hard down pours which shouldn’t effect travel enjoyment too much.
+The wet season consists of short hard downpours which shouldn’t affect travel enjoyment too much.
 It should be noted that this period also coincides with Typhoon season in the Philippines, with Northern Luzon and the Eastern Visayas the worst affected areas.
 If you are travelling to the Philippines between July and October you will probably find better weather in the Central/Southern areas.
-Unless you’re looking for waves that is!!
+Unless you’re looking for waves that is!

 Getting To The Philippines

 Thanks to the good guys at Cebu Pacific, Air Asia, Jetstar Asia and SEA Airlines, getting to the Philippines has never been cheaper.
 No matter if you’re coming from Singapore, Bangkok, Hong Kong, Macau, Japan, Korea, or KL, just jump on one of these low-cost carriers and find yourself in Phili!
 It should be noted that at this time Cebu Pacific and JetStar (as well as generally more expensive Philippine Airlines and Cathay Pacific) are the only ones that fly into Manila, whereas Air Asia and SEA Air land at Clark Air base.
 Wala problema (No problem)!
 A couple of hours on a bus from Clark and you’ll be in the big city.